Bella Union: History

 After releasing records with 4AD for a large part of their career, Cocteau Twins decided to start up the Bella Union record label in 1997, through which they could release their own work as well as any collaborative efforts.
+The band had a difficult relationship with 4AD founder Ivo Watts-Russell and also regretted signing with Universal Music Group's Mercury Records.

 The band split up not long after, but instead of letting the newly formed label go under, Robin Guthrie, Simon Raymonde and their former manager Fiona Glyn-Jones decided to take charge of it.
 One of the earliest bands to sign on was the Australian trio Dirty Three, who continue to release under Bella Union.
-Other early signees include Françoiz Breut and The Czars.
+Other early signees include Françoiz Breut and The Czars, who were the first American band signed to the label.

 Since 2000, when Guthrie moved to France to concentrate on his own music, Raymonde took the reins at Bella Union.

-In 2007, the 10th anniversary celebrations saw Bella Union host two nights at the Royal Festival Hall, with special guests Paul Weller, Romeo and Tom from Editors.
-Fionn Regan was nominated for a Mercury Prize Best Album Of The Year.
+In 2007, the 10th anniversary celebrations saw Bella Union host a two-night showcase at London's Royal Festival Hall featuring their artists such as Beach House and Midlake, along with guest appearances from Paul Weller and members of Editors.
+That year, Fionn Regan's debut album was nominated for the Mercury Prize.

-In 2008 and 2009, with signees Fleet Foxes successfully remaining in the chart for 100 weeks consecutively and having the biggest selling independent album of the year, the label achieved their first Platinum selling disc.
-The label has sold over a million Fleet Foxes albums to date.
+The label underwent financial troubles in 2007 and Raymonde considered shutting it down.
+While in Oslo, Raymonde received a link to Fleet Foxes' Myspace page, who at the time had only released a demo version of "White Winter Hymnal".
+He immediately expressed interest and had to fight off Sub Pop in order to secure a European distribution contract with the band, which was ultimately agreed to.
+Fleet Foxes' 2008 self-titled debut became Bella Union's first platinum-selling album in the UK.

 The label has subsequently released music by Father John Misty, Beach House, Department of Eagles, Karl Blau, Explosions in the Sky, Fleet Foxes, The Acorn, Mercury Rev, Peter Broderick, PINS, M. Ward, Philip Selway, John Grant, Lawrence Arabia, The Low Anthem, Hannah Cohen, Laura Veirs, The Flaming Lips, Lanterns on the Lake, Inventions, John Tavener, Marissa Nadler, Arc Iris, Clarence Clarity, and Jambinai.

 The label won the Independent Record Company Of The Year award at the Music Week Awards, as voted by the UK independent retailers, in 2010, 2012, 2014 and 2016.

 In 2012, for the 15th anniversary the label took over the curation of one day at End of the Road Festival.

 In 2014, signee John Grant was nominated for a Brit Award.
 In 2015, Raymonde signed the Yorkshire-born singer Holly Macve, releasing the single "Corner of my Mind".
 In 2016, artist Father John Misty was also nominated for a BRIT Award.
 In 2016, following his sold out show at Royal Albert Hall, artist John Grant received a Silver disc for the album Pale Green Ghosts.
+In 2020 Lanterns on the Lake were shortlisted for the Mercury Prize with their forth LP Spook the Herd.